Pp3ng/CinCout/README.md

 # CinCout

 This project is a web IDE (integrated development environment) for _C/C++_ language.
 It allows users to write code, compile, analyze, and run C/C++ programs directly in their web browser.
-The application is built using TypeScript/Node.js for the backend and HTML/CSS/TypeScript for the frontend.
+The application is built using `Node.js` for the backend and `React` for the frontend.
 It provides a user-friendly interface with rich features.

 <div align="center">
 <img src="frontend/assets/cincout.png" alt="logo" width="200" />